 15 And now o Lord King, the God of Abraham have mercy upon thy people, because our enemies will destroy us, and extinguish thine inheritance.

-16 Despise not thy portion, which thou hast redeemed to thy self out of Ægypt.
+16 Despise not thy portion, which thou hast redeemed to thyself out of Ægypt.

-17 Hear my prayer, and be propitious to thy lot and cord, and return our mourning into joy, that living we may praise thy name o Lord, and do not shut the mouths of them that sing to thee.
+17 Hear my prayer, and be propitious to thy lot and cord, and turn our mourning into joy, that living we may praise thy name o Lord, and do not shut the mouths of them that sing to thee.

 18 All Israel also with like mind and supplication cried to our Lord, because certain death did hang over them.